Elkhorn Mountains: History

 Evidence of human settlement in the area dates back to over 12,000 years before present.
 The area was included in the 1804 Louisiana Purchase.
 The area was designated as common hunting ground per the Treaty with the Blackfeet of 1855.
 In the 1860s, discovery of gold brought many prospectors into the area.
 A silver boom followed in the 1869.
 Silver miners named the Elkhorn Mountains because of the large number of elk (wapati) found there.
-At it's peak, the town of Elkhorn, now a ghost town, had 2500 inhabitants.
+At its peak, the town of Elkhorn, now a ghost town, had 2500 inhabitants.

 The Land

 South face of the Elkhorns as seen from outside Boulder, Montana.

-A forest fire in 1988 burned 47,000 acres (190 km²) of the mountain range, leaving carpets of seedlings growing into new lodgepole pine forests.
+A forest fire in 1988 burned 47,000 acres (190 km^{2}) of the mountain range, leaving carpets of seedlings growing into new lodgepole pine forests.
 The land has been used extensively in the past for gold and silver mining, logging, and open range grazing, leaving a noticeable impact; most notably the abandoned mining town of Elkhorn.
 Recently with efforts conducted by the BLM, Montana FWP and Helena National Forest, new conservation and wildlife management plans have been put into place including big horn sheep reintroduction and the westslope cutthroat trout restoration program.
 Management of the 2000+ elk herd in the area and the suppression of noxious weeds is also an ongoing task.

 Despite the impacts of mining, around 100,000 acres of the Elkhorns were still roadless in 1992; this included 85,000 acres of roadless National Forest land as well as adjacent BLM, state and private lands.
 Congress designated 175,000 acres of the range as the "Elkhorns Wildlife Management Area," and one of Montana's most productive elk herds inhabits the range.
 Because the Elkhorns are higher in elevation than the nearby section of the Continental Divide, they catch more moisture than do most other ranges east of the Divide.
 For this reason, the Elkhorns are especially diverse, with 148 documented vertebrate species.